Do you live in an older home that has peeling paint or old windows? The Wisconsin

 The LSHP is a statewide program that benefits:

-- Children: The program makes homes lead-safe so all kids can grow up without being exposed to lead in their home.
+- Children: The program makes homes lead-safe so high-risk kids can grow up without being exposed to lead in their home.
+A child or a pregnant woman who lives in or regularly visits* must be eligible for health insurance through Medicaid or BadgerCare Plus.

 - Property owners: The program helps pay for needed fixes to make owner-occupied and rental properties lead-safe.